Ask - /faq/980/fee-remission-in-special-circumstances/Go back a step

 Submit a Fee Remission application online:

 If applying on MEDICAL grounds - you will need to print and complete the Fee Remission Special Medical Circumstances form.
 You will need to fill in page one and have your medical practitioner complete pages two and three of this form.
-Your application will be deemed invalid if you do not attach this completed form as supporting documentation.

 Please email firstname.lastname@example.org if you have any questions or require further information about applying for Fee Remission.